 Cloud hosting is further divided into three categories: IaaS, PaaS, and SaaS.

-Besides, you also get 24×7 support with most Managed Hosting solutions, so you’re in great hands when and if things go south.
+To top it all, you also get 24×7 support with most managed hosting solutions, so you’re in excellent hands if things go south.

 “Great hosting boils down to the 3 S’s: speed, support and security.”